Record French debt burden adds to strain on public finances

 It had previously hoped to cap the public debt at 95.6 percent of GDP this year and keep it at that level next year, but the figure could keep rising to hit 100 percent as soon as 2015 following the deficit revision, according to Reuters calculations.

-The government said earlier this month that it would not cut its public deficit as fast as it had promised its EU partners, blaming weak growth and low inflation.
+The government said earlier this month that it would not cut its public deficit as fast as it has promised its EU partners, blaming weak growth and low inflation.

 It now does not expect the deficit to fall in line with an EU-agreed limit of 3 percent of economic output until 2017, instead of 2015 as previously planned.